Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 - In a KitchenAid mixer bowl, place the sifted flour.

-- Start mixing the flour at low speed, using a spiral dough hook attachment.
-One by one, add the yeast mixture, eggs, melted butter, the rest of sugar, lemon and orange zest, vanilla, and a pinch of salt.
+- Mix the flour at low speed, using a spiral dough hook attachment.
+Add the yeast mixture, eggs, melted butter, the rest of the sugar, lemon and orange zest, vanilla, and a pinch of salt one by one.

 - Slowly add the lukewarm milk and keep kneading until you form a dough.

-- Let the machine knead the dough for about 7 to 10 minutes until you obtain a smooth, elastic dough that doesn't stick to the bowl or your hands.
+- Let the machine knead the dough for 7 to 10 minutes until it is smooth and elastic and doesn't stick to the bowl or your hands.

 - Place the dough in an oiled bowl and let it rise for an hour or until it doubles in volume.